tzuyi126/sudoku-solver/README.md

-# Sudoku Solver using Backtracking Algorithm and Inference Method
+# Kropki Sudok Solver using Backtracking Algorithm and Inference Method